qu-tan-um/OLSQ/README.md

 lsqc_solver.setprogram(circuit)
 ```

-The example circuit is a Toffoli gate
+The example circuit above is a Toffoli gate
 ```
 """
                                                        ┌───┐